sitrox/schemacop/README_V3.md

 end

 # Finally, validate the data in the new context.
 We do not want the real name or
-# birth date of the person, instead only the nickname is allowed
+# birth date of the person, instead only the nickname is allowed.
 Schemacop.with_context other_context do
   schema.validate!({first_name: 'Joe', last_name: 'Doe', info: { born_at: '1980-01-01'} })
   # => Schemacop::Exceptions::ValidationError: /nickname: Value must be given.